iprlic/iprlic.github.io/index.md

 header:
   title: DevOps & Cloud Architecture
   text: >
-    Start Bootstrap can help you build better websites using the Bootstrap framework!
-Just download a theme and start customizing, no strings attached!
+   All the help you need in your DevOps and Сloud transformation
   action: # action button is optional
     label: Find Out More
     url: '#about'